 Kotlin If..Else

-Brief Overview of Conditional Statements in Programming
+Conditional Statements in Kotlin

-Importance of If...Else Statements in Decision Making
+Importance of If-Else Statements in Decision Making

-Kotlin If...Else Statement
+Kotlin If-Else Statement

 Introduction

-What is If...Else Statement?
+What is an If-Else Statement?

 if (condition) {

-// code to be executed if the condition is true
+// code block if condition is true

 } else {

-// code to be executed if the condition is false
+// code block if condition is false

 }

-Definition and Purpose of If...Else Statement in Kotlin Programming
+Definition and Purpose of If-Else Statement in Kotlin Programming

 For example: